 Common Mistakes & Best Practices

-- Build strong relationships with suppliers and customers
+- Build strong relationships with suppliers and lenders

 Proactive Cash Flow Management